jdholtz/i3-restore/README.md

 is not always 100% reliable.
 Occasionally, windows will be in different places or not fully restored.
 If you have ideas or fixes for making the restoring process, you're welcome to submit an [issue][7] or [pull request][8] so these can be implemented.

+## Similar Software
+### i3-resurrect
+While [i3-resurrect][9] has more flexible and configurable restoring options for i3, i3-restore is designed to only restore your previous i3 session.
+While i3-restore can be configured to your specific use case, the default configuration is designed to be sufficient for most programs and work out of the box.
+Additionally, i3-restore can be easily configured to save your session right before you log out and restore it upon login (see
+[Automating the Script](#automating-the-script) for more information on how to configure that).

 ## Troubleshooting
 To troubleshoot a problem, run the script with the `-v` flag.
 This will display debug messages so you can get a better overview of the problem.
 Using `-vv` will print out all commands executed by the script so you can trace through it and understand where and why a problem is occurring.